Simone, from Toscana

 The twenty-five foot canyoning drop was looming and required going under a huge overhanging rock to descend down the crevice.

-Simone instructed us how to repel ourselves down.
+Simone instructed us how to rappel ourselves down.
 He offered to manage the rope, but said I should try it myself.
 “You can do it, Tracy.”
 Okay, I thought, I can do this.

 I buried the initial panic that welled up inside me.
 Simone handed me the rope and said, “Smile for the camera.”